Free products, cyclic homology, and the Gauss-Manin connection: Introduction

 \section{Introduction}

-Throughout, we fix a field $\k$ of characteristic 0 and write $\o=\o_\k$.
+Throughout, we fix a field $\k$ of characteristic 0 and write $\o=\o_\k$ (although, up to passing to reduced versions of homology theories, everything generalizes to the case that $\k$ is an arbitrary commutative ring containing $\Q$, provided the algebra $A$ has the property that $\k \to A$ is a $\k$-split central injection).
 By an algebra we always mean an associative unital $\k$-algebra, unless explicitly stated otherwise.
 Given an algebra $A$, we view the space $A\otimes A$ as an $A$-bimodule with respect to the {\em outer} bimodule structure, which is defined by the formula $b(a'\otimes a'')c:=(ba')\otimes (a''c)$, for any $a',a'',b,c\in A$.
+By an $A$-bimodule, we will always mean an $(A \otimes A^{\text{op}})$-module, i.e., an $A$-bimodule on which the left and right action of $\k$ coincide.